NVIDIA-Merlin/NVTabular/examples/triton-nvt/README.md

 - do preprocessing with NVTabular
 - save (serialize) a worklfow to load later to transform new dataset
-- train a TF MLP model and save it to `/models` directory.
+- train a TF MLP model and save it in the `/models` directory.

 ## 3. Build and Run the Triton Inference Server container: